Get free heat pump quotes

 air source heat pump on a wall outside an orange house

-Make sure you get multiple quotes before moving ahead with an installer, to avoid paying well over the odds.
+Ensure you get multiple quotes before moving ahead with an installer to avoid paying well over the odds.

 And remember: unless you’re a certified plumber and electrician, don’t do it yourself.
-The price of installing a heat pump to an inferior standard is likely to be much, much higher in the long term.
+The price of installing a heat pump to an inferior standard will likely be much higher in the long term.

 Heating methodEfficiency (%)Annual energy use (kWh)Cost (p/kWh)Annual bill